 Talent Development in Elementary or Secondary Education

 Reading Education.
-The 36 hour major consists of 30 hours in Reading (RDG) including courses in language and literacy development, reading and writing theory and research, teaching literacy from early childhood through grade 12, teaching with children's/young adult literature, teaching reading and writing in a multilingual/multicultural environment, literacy assessment, and a two-course reading specialist internship (which can be completed while working full time).
+The 36-hour degree consists of 30 hours in Reading (RDG) including courses in language and literacy development, reading and writing theory and research, teaching literacy from early childhood through grade 12, teaching with children's/young adult literature, teaching reading and writing in a multilingual/multicultural environment, literacy assessment, and a two-course reading specialist internship (which can be completed while working full time).
 Additionally, students design a 6-hour cognate together with their advisor, selecting additional courses that will help them become successful reading specialists.
-Reading Education majors are prepared to meet the International Reading Association professional standards for Reading Specialist/Literacy Coach or the Reading Administrator.
-Certified teachers with three or more years of teaching experience who successfully complete the major and pass the Professional Reading Specialist TExES qualify for the EC-12 Professional Reading Specialist certificate.
+Reading Education majors are prepared to meet the International Reading Association professional standards for the Reading Specialist/Literacy Coach and the Reading Administrator.
+Certified teachers with two or more years of teaching experience who successfully complete the major and pass the Professional Reading Specialist TExES qualify for the EC-12 Professional Reading Specialist certificate.
 Additionally, a 12-hour academic minor is available for those students majoring in other areas.
-A 15-hour qualification for the Master Reading Teacher exam is also available for certified teachers with at least 3 years teaching experience.
+A 12-hour qualification for the Master Reading Teacher (MRT) exam is also available for certified teachers with at least three years teaching experience.
 Click here for more information.

 Secondary Education.
 The 36-hour Master of Education with a major in secondary education usually consists of 24 semester hours in secondary education and 12 to 15 semester hours in an academic minor or the Composite minor program.
 Students who do not have a teaching certificate may be required to complete specific background courses before beginning graduate course work.
 A student may also pursue the Master of Education with a major in Secondary Education with a 12-semester hour specialization in educational technology or a 15 hour specialization in Talent Development.
 It is also possible to earn the degree of Master of Arts with a major in Secondary Education.
 The Master of Arts consists of a minimum of 30 semester hours including thesis.Click here for more information.

 Special Education.
 The 36-hour Master of Education with a major in Special Education consists of 24 semester hours in special education.
 A 12-semester hour minor is required.
-A student may specialize in either generic Special Education or Educational Diagnostician.
 Click here for more information.

 Certification and Masters Degree in Education.
 36-semester hour option is offered only in the evenings and is not limited in enrollment.
 Students may begin the program in the fall, spring, or summer semester.
 Students are urged to take a minimum of two classes each semester in the program.
 A field experience will be required and may have to be arranged on the student’s own time.
 The program culminates with student teaching.